-Built in 1851, this barn is original to the property and was restored in 2009.
+Built in 1851, this barn was restored in 2009.
 It once housed the Griswold family's pigs and dairy cows.
-Today, an exhibition of photographs, tools, and videos inside describes the local landscape's history and uses up through the Lyme Art Colony period.
-In the hayloft, you will see the canoe brought to Old Lyme by future president Woodrow Wilson and his family for paddles on the Lieutenant River during their summer visits to the art colony (open April-October).
+Today, an exhibition inside describes the local landscape's history up through the Lyme Art Colony period.

+In the hayloft, you will see the canoe brought to Old Lyme by future president Woodrow Wilson and his family during their summer visits to the art colony (open April-December).